ReflectAI-Journal/ReflectAI/replit.md

 - Session timeout and secure cookie configuration

 ## Changelog
 - July 15, 2025.
+Fixed app startup issues and verified Stripe integration:
+  - Resolved application startup failures by ensuring all required environment variables are properly configured
+  - Confirmed OpenAI API key and Stripe secret key are correctly set and accessible
+  - Verified database connection is working properly with PostgreSQL
+  - Tested Stripe checkout session creation - working perfectly with successful redirects to checkout.reflectai-journal.site
+  - Stripe payment flow is fully functional: users can select plans, create checkout sessions, and be redirected to Stripe
+  - Removed debugging logs after confirming Stripe integration is working correctly
+- July 15, 2025.
 Complete Stripe payment integration implementation:
   - Completely removed all LemonSqueezy references and replaced with Stripe
   - Added stripeCustomerId and stripeSubscriptionId fields to users table